Restaurant Brands International Inc. Reports First Quarter 2019 Results

 Net Leverage is defined as net debt (total debt less cash and cash equivalents) divided by Adjusted EBITDA.
 Net Leverage is a performance measure that we believe provides investors a more complete understanding of our leverage position and borrowing capacity after factoring in cash and cash equivalents that eventually could be used to repay outstanding debt.

 Revenue growth and Adjusted EBITDA growth, on an organic basis, are non-GAAP measures that exclude the impact of FX movements.
 Management believes that organic growth is an important metric for measuring the operating performance of our business as it helps identify underlying business trends, without distortion from the effects of FX movements.
-We calculate the impact of FX movements by translating prior year results a
+We calculate the impact of FX mov